BlueTriton Brands is draining Michigan's water.

 Scientific data has confirmed that increasing our withdrawal of water from the White Pine Springs source would not have an adverse impact on the surrounding area.
 Michigan’s Department of Environment, Great Lakes & Energy (EGLE) agreed with this conclusion after their review of environmental data and groundwater models, which it called, “The most extensive analysis of any water withdrawal in Michigan history.”

 We conduct comprehensive environmental monitoring at our spring sources in Michigan.

-For 18 years, Nestlé Waters has worked with independent, professional scientists to conduct regular and ongoing monitoring of groundwater, surface water and the local ecosystem to help ensure the long-term sustainability of water resources.
+For 18 years, we have worked with independent, professional scientists to conduct regular and ongoing monitoring of groundwater, surface water and the local ecosystem to help ensure the long-term sustainability of water resources.
 We regularly collect data from multiple monitoring points in Michigan.
 We use this data to help conserve a healthy ecosystem where we operate.

 Depleting the water resources in Michigan would put us out of business.

 Simply put: it would make absolutely NO sense to invest millions of dollars into our local operations just to deplete the natural resources on which our business relies.
 It would undermine the success of our business and go against every value we hold as people and as a company.

 We are profiting from the water crisis in Flint.